matcoc0/Full_Attention_Image_Captionning/README.md

 The complete implementation, results, and visualizations are available in the HTML report below.

 ## Project Report
-Open the html with chrome to see the full report
+Open the html with chrome to see the full report.
 This notebook includes:
 - Dataset preprocessing (Flickr8k subset)
 - CNN–LSTM with Attention architecture
 - Model training and evaluation (BLEU score)